lrc-se/aoc-2024/README.md

 ### Day 20 (C#)

 I misread and misunderstood the instructions for part 2 several times, but once I registered that the whole thing is basically Manhattan distances with a max limit it just took a few minutes to code up a solution.
 The special-case shortcut I already had in place for part 1 remains, however, since it's much faster there.
 As usual test input and full input both work.

+### Day 21

+*Part 1 solved, not posted*

+### Day 22 (C#)

+Mmm, bits.
+Using extensive precomputation in part 2, which after a series of optimization steps is blazingly fast at the expense of higher memory usage.